 Deploy an SNN on FPGA in 20 Minutes¶

-This tutorial walks through the full SC-NeuroCore pipeline: train a digit classifier in Python, simulate it with stochastic bitstreams (bit-exact match to RTL), synthesise to FPGA, and read the resource report.
+This tutorial walks through the full SC-NeuroCore pipeline: train a digit classifier in Python, simulate it with stochastic bitstreams (bit-exact match to RTL), export hardware artefacts, and optionally run FPGA tool reports.

 Prerequisites: